vikramriyer/vikramriyer.github.io/_pages/books.md

 Reading books, has become a joyful experience for me. :) Most days, I start by reading a few pages and there is no pressure to complete a set amount of pages.
 I can also drop any book if it is not as interesting or if I do not fully get the author.

 Finally, I believe there are no set guidelines on which books to read.
-In fact, if you searching for guidelines on which books to read and where to get started, you are probably not doing it right.
+In fact, if you are searching for guidelines on which books to read and where to get started, you are probably not doing it right.
 I started reading because I got curious and had no one to talk to about what mattered to me.
 If you remember from earlier, I hated books.
 Also, there is no shame in not being curious.
 Peace!
 Btw, I do still play outdoors, when I get the chance!

 I am sharing few of the books below that I am either reading or have already read.
 This is not a recommendation but just a list in no particular order of preference.
-If you have read any of them and want to discuss on the topics, I will invite you for lunch/dinner and we can go on talking about them till one of us calls it a day.
+If you have read any of them and want to discuss on the topics, let's catch up and we can go on talking about them till one of us calls it a day.
 Cheers and have a happy reading journey!

 > Pro-tip: Read on kindle, it helps you highlight the parts you enjoyed and export them if you'd like to skim through them.
 If you like the book after reading, buy a physical copy to show-off.
 I like to see my library everyday. ;)

-### Economics, Geo Politics, History
+### Geo Politics, History
 - Prisoners of Geography
 	[Tim Marshall]
-- Sapiens
-	[Yuval Noah Harari]
-- The Selfish Gene (reading)
-	[Richard Dawkins]
-- Good Economics for Bad Times
-  [Abhijit Banerjee and Esther Duflo]
-- The Anarchy (reading)
+- The Anarchy
   	[William Dalrymple]
-- God Delusion (reading)
-	[Richard Dawkins]

-### Science
-- The Code Breaker (reading)
+- The Rise and Fall of Dinosaurs
-	[Walter Isaacson]
+	[Steve Brusatte]
+- Early Indians
+	[Tony Joseph]

+### Sciences (Anthro, Bio, Physics, etc)
+- Cosmos
+	[Carl Sagan]
 - Seven Brief lessons on Physics
   	[Carlo Rovelli]
 - A Brief History of Time
   	[Stephen Hawking]
+- Sapiens
+	[Yuval Noah Harari]
+- The Selfish Gene
+	[Richard Dawkins]
+- Lifespan
+	[David A Sinclair]
+- God Delusion
+	[Richard Dawkins]
+- Behave
+	[Robert M. Sapolsky]

 ### Critical Thinking, Learning
 - The Great Mental Models: Volume 1, 2